Industry-driven learning

 50% Practicals

-In this module you will demonstrate your accumulation of knowledge and expertise by marketing, delivering and evaluating event related projects.
-This will be underpinned by approaches, principles and methods of investigation in events research and evaluation.
-Students will learn research methods and be introduced to the use of appropriate methods of analysis.
+In this module you will demonstrate your accumulation of knowledge and expertise by delivering and evaluating live event projects.
+This will be underpinned by approaches, principles and methods of investigation in events and evaluation.
+Students will gain a comprehensive understanding of the processes involved in planning, executing, and evaluating events, equipping them with essential skills for a career in this dynamic field.

 Optional modules